 Similarly, he also incorporated various cultural influences to create a style that was uniquely his own.
 Boy George was not afraid to take risks with his fashion sense, which made him an inspiration for many fashion icons today.

-Finally, Paul Abdul was a triple threat in the 1980s: Singer, dancer, and fashion icon.
+Finally, Paula Abdul was a triple threat in the 1980s: Singer, dancer, and fashion icon.
 She made bold fashion choices that were uniquely her own.
 She was famous for her oversized jackets and shirts paired with pleated skirts or pants.

 She also rocked the “fishnet” shirt trend that was popular at the time.
 Her braided hairstyles and large hoop earrings were also a huge hit among her fans.
-Paul Abdul continued to influence fashion trends through her iconic music videos for the following years.
+Paula Abdul continued to influence fashion trends through her iconic music videos for the following years.